 I spotted a box of Bocour Magna Acrylic Resin artist paint, a brand I had never seen before.
 The tubes were still pliable so I brought them home.
 White metal section frames that Fred showed charcoal drawings in over the years were stacked against the wall.
 I took some of them as well.

-I applied some of the paint to paper and found it had a really strong oder.
+I applied some of the paint to paper and found it had a really strong odor.
 The colors were rich though, purer and denser than any paint I had ever used.
 “Loaded” as they say.
 I tried cleaning my brushes with water but it wouldn’t touch it.
 Neither would walnut oil or turpentine.
 What was this acrylic resin stuff?

 Online I learned Bocour was the first artist’s acrylic paint, used by Barnett Newman, Morris Louis, and Roy Lichtenstein.
 I took one of the tubes down to my neighbor’s.
 A former chemist at Kodak, he suggested thinning the paint with acetone.
 The smell of the paint stayed in my nose for hours and I wasn’t crazy about using the solvents to thin or clean up.
 But I was determined to do something in remembrance of Fred with his materials.
 I made big paint chips from the sixteen colors, each 1/3 of an 8 1/2 x 11 sheet, and went to Rochester Art Supply see if I could find modern equivalents to Fred’s colors.